weskempa-liferay/LiferayInsurance/replit.md

 ## Recent Changes

-- **November 10, 2025**: Added Agent Dashboard fragment for secure agent experience
-  - Quick stats, activity feed, client search, appointments
-  - Responsive design with mobile, tablet, and desktop layouts
-  - Interactive elements with hover states and click animations
-  - Passed architect review for code quality and accessibility
-- November 7, 2025: Initial fragment collection created with 8 public-facing fragments
+- November 7, 2025: Initial fragment collection created with 8 fragments
-  - Added accessibility improvements (ARIA attributes, form validation)
 - All fragments tested and previewed successfully
 - Preview server configured and running on port 5000

 ## User Preferences